 Residential Historical Abuse Program (RHAP, for people who were sexually abused as children in BC funded residences/homes or BC operated residential facilities).

-Funding for the above two programs is provided by the government.
+Funding for the above three programs is provided by the government.
 I bill an additional amount to bring the fees up to my standard rate.

 I am a Certified EMDR Therapist and a member of EMDR Canada.
 EMDR is a highly effective form of psychotherapy used primarily for trauma (see additional page)

 If you're planning to use Extended Health Care, please check if my services as a Registered Clinical Counsellor are covered.